 The courtyard of a well preserved castle seen from one of the high castle walls.

-Portmeirion, Ffestiniog railway, Harlech Castle
+Portmeirion, Ffestiniog Railway, Castell Harlech (Harlech Castle)

 Day Five: Royal St. David's Golf Club